 History of Suicide Research

-Suicide research has a long tradition in Austria, particularly so in Vienna.
-Apart from much earlier work, such as an account of Auenbrugger in 1783, suicide research gained more attention from 1910 onwards with topically relevant lectures held by the Viennese Psychoanalytic Society (e.g., concerning student suicide), being based on the ideas of Sigmund Freud and Alfred Adler.
+Suicide research has a long tradition in Austria, particularly in Vienna.
+Altough there was already earlier work back in the 18th century, such as an account of Auenbrugger in 1783, suicide research gained more attention from 1910 onwards with lectures held by the Viennese Psychoanalytic Society (e.g., related to student suicide), being based on the ideas of Sigmund Freud and Alfred Adler.

 Prior to the foundation of the Wiener Werkstaette for Suicide Research (2007), suicide research in and around Vienna was foremost pushed forward due to cooperations between the Vienna Crisis Intervention Center with the Department of Crisis Research of the Ludwig Boltzmann Institute for Social Psychiatry, Vienna, and with the Department of Medical Psychology at the Medical University of Vienna, especially in relation to crisis intervention techniques and research on imitation effects in suicidal behavior (Papageno effect).